Manta-Network/docs/docs/openzl/alloc.md

     /// Underlying Type
     type Type;

     /// Allocates a new unknown value into the `compiler`.
 The terminology "unknown"
     /// refers to the fact that we need to allocate a slot for this variable during
     /// compilation time, but do not yet know its underlying value. fn new_unknown(compiler: &mut COM) -> Self;

     /// Allocates a new known value from `this` into the `compiler`.
 The terminology
-    /// "known" refers to the fact that we have access to the underyling value during
+    /// "known" refers to the fact that we have access to the underlying value during
     /// execution time where we are able to use its concrete value for execution. fn new_known(this: &Self::Type, compiler: &mut COM) -> Self;
 }